Up To $1,000 OFF Full Mouth Implants Per Arch PLUS a FREE Titanium Upgrade. Call NOW (678) 905-6818

 There are two main types of dentures: complete and partial.

-Complete dentures are used when all the teeth are missing, while partial dentures are used when some natural teeth remain.
+Complete dentures are used when all the teeth are missing and partial dentures are used when some natural teeth remain.

 • Complete Dentures: These replace all teeth in the upper or lower jaw.